-Experienced Charlotte NC Family Law Lawyers
+Experienced Charlotte NC Family Law Attorney

 In family law matters, the stakes are often high; a decision handed down by a judge could forever change your life, the life of your child, and your future.
-For this reason, amongst others, hiring a family law lawyer when faced with certain legal matters is within your best interest.
+For this reason, amongst others, hiring a family law attorney when faced with certain legal matters is within your best interest.

 Because each family law matter is entirely unique, you want a professional family law attorney on your side who is committed to working for you, and for doing the work that your case requires.
 Whether you are in the middle of a divorce, property division disagreement, child custody determination, child support determination, alimony and post-separation support decision, pre-marital and separation agreement formation, adoption, wills and estate planning, or if you are the victim of domestic violence, it is important that your legal advocate is someone who is both experienced in your specific case type, and passionate about your case being resolved in your favor.